AI Legal Content Marketing – Where Do Human Writers Stand?

 How Important is a Blog to Your Law Firm SEO?

-Unfortunately, the legal profession has led to some unfair stereotypes.
+Unfortunately, the legal profession has created some unfair stereotypes.
 Users looking to hire an attorney may feel put off by in-your-face advertising, especially if their legal issues are of a sensitive nature.

-According to a consumer research study, 82% of prospects feel more positive about a company after reading the company’s blog.
+According to a consumer research study, 82% of prospects feel more positive about a company after reading the company’s blog, and 78% of them feel that they have a relationship with the company as a result.
 Having a blog that helps the average user answer some simple legal questions or highlights a local matter can help bridge the gap.

 What Are Some SEO Do’s and Don’ts for Law Firm Websites?